Once myositis is under control, exercise can help to restore muscle strength.

 Because weakened muscles cannot carry an excess load, keeping to an ideal weight is helpful.
 This may be obvious, but weight control is more difficult when exercise is limited.

-It is very important as there is a need to stretch muscles to prevent or limit contractures.
+Stretching exercises can prevent or limit contractures and keep muscles loose or supple.
 Contractures are a condition where the muscle fibres have become fibrous and lose their elasticity.
 This in turn causes a tightness of the muscle to a degree where joint ranges can become restricted.

 For those with IBM who have difficulty walking, physiotherapists can advise on walking aids (sticks etc).
 Physiotherapists can also teach you how to transfer between chairs, beds and wheelchairs if and when they become necessary.